Westfield Warringah Mall: 2015–2016 Redevelopment

-In mid-2015, Westfield Warringah Mall underwent a $310 million redevelopments.
-Stage 1 of the redevelopment has been completed with the opening of the 5-level multi-storey car park and a new fresh food court opened by My Kitchen Rules 2015 winners Will and Steve.
+The $310 million redevelopment began in August 2015 with stage one of the redevelopment completed by June 2016.
+Westfield Warringah Mall unveiled its 1200 spaces five-level car park and a new fresh food court which was opened by My Kitchen Rules 2015 winners Will and Steve on 30 June 2016.

-Stage 2 of the redevelopment was completed in November 2016.
-Myer was temporarily closed for refurbishment and was opened by Australian model Jennifer Hawkins.
+Stage two of the redevelopment was completed by November 2016 with the grand opening on 17 November 2016.
+The two-level Myer was officially opened by Australian model Jennifer Hawkins.